 The Home Savers Campaign began by targeting national companies that purchase foreclosed properties in bulk and then re-sell these properties to low-income and middle-income families who are not able to obtain traditional mortgages.
-The campaign began in Pennsylvania and has spread to Michigan, Ohio, Tennessee, Arkansas, and Georgia.
-Within six months, HSC successfully won a campaign with the largest company in the business and won an agreement.
+The campaign started in Pennsylvania and has spread to Michigan, Ohio, Tennessee, Arkansas, and Georgia.
+Within its first year, HSC successfully won a campaign with the largest company in the business and won an agreement.
 Currently, the HSC has expanded its reach by partnering with local organizations and universities in order to increase research and organizing capacity throughout the country.
 The team is made up of five organizers and 10 university interns.

 First big win!